What did they change in 7.20?

 An example of a common mistake is delaying Gnashing Fang so that it comes off cooldown at the same position as Double Down in your burst phase.
 You can place Sonic Break in the place of where Gnashing Fang normally goes, and then move Gnashing Fang or Double Down to the place that Sonic Break would have gone if you had not made that mistake.

-It’s fine to delay your burst window by a GCD if several cooldowns become severely misaligned from No Mercy, and the delay would help re-sort your burst actions.
+It’s fine to delay your burst window by a GCD if the delay would help re-sort your burst actions in the event that several cooldowns become severely misaligned from No Mercy.
 We try not to delay because it’s an average DPS loss, but so is running a rotation that is pushing cooldowns out of No Mercy.

 Can you die while casting Superbolide?